-Ordinary least squares (OLS) is a linear regression technique used to find the best-fitting line for a set of data points by minimizing the residuals (the differences between the observed and predicted values).
-It does so by estimating the coefficients of a linear regression model by minimizing the sum of the squared differences between the observed values of the dependent variable and the predicted values from the model.
+Ordinary least squares (OLS) is a technique used in linear regression model to find the best-fitting line for a set of data points by minimizing the residuals (the differences between the observed and predicted values).
+It does so by estimating the coefficients of the linear regression model by minimizing the sum of the squared differences between the observed values of the dependent variable and the predicted values from the model.
 It is a popular method because it is easy to use and produces decent results.
-In this blog post, we will discuss the basics of OLS and provide some examples to help you understand how it works.

-What’s Ordinary Least Squares (OLS) Method?
+What’s Ordinary Least Squares (OLS) Method in Machine Learning?

 The ordinary least squares (OLS) method can be defined as a linear regression technique that is used to estimate the unknown parameters in a model.
-The method relies on minimizing the sum of squared residuals between the actual (observed values of the dependent variable) and predicted values from the model.
-The residual can be defined as the difference between the actual value and the predicted value.
-Another word for residual can be error.
-The sum of the squared differences is also known as the residual sum of squares (RSS).
-The OLS method minimizes the RSS by finding the values of the coefficients that result in the smallest possible RSS.
-The resulting line is called the regression line, which represents the best fit for the data.
+The OLS method minimizes the sum of squared residuals (SSR), defined as the difference between the actual (observed values of the dependent variable) and the predicted values from the model.
+The Ordinary Least Squares (OLS) method achieves the minimization of the Sum of Squared Residuals (SSR) by optimizing the values of the coefficients in a regression model so that the total of the squares of the differences between the observed values and the values predicted by the model is as small as possible.
+The resulting line representing the dependent variable of the linear regression model is called the regression line.
+This regression line represents the best fit for the data.

 Minimize ∑(yi – ŷi)^2